 Though it’s normal to feel a bit anxious before inspection day, try not to worry!
 If the inspection reveals issues with the home, you may have to negotiate a few repairs before the buyer moves in.
 It’s rare that the inspector will find a problem large enough to warrant reconsideration on the buyer’s part.

 If you have lived in your home for a while, any major problems — think termite infestations, water damage, or extensive mold issues — would have likely caused problems in your daily life before now.
 In other words, if the inspection reveals the need for surprise repairs, they will likely be minor.
-Here are three ways in which you can prepare for your upcoming home inspection in Raleigh NC.
+Here are three ways in which you can prepare for your upcoming home inspection in Mooresville NC, Matthews NC, Concord NC and many other locations.

 1. Clean Your House